 Personalisation in email marketing

-If you haven’t clocked-it yet, predictive personalisation is the undisputed hottest potato in ecommerce, as the darling of greatest returns.
+If you haven’t clocked-it yet, predictive personalisation is the undisputed hottest topic in ecommerce, as the darling of greatest returns.
 Every year stats are produced illustrating the power of personalisation and within that email personalisation is leaps and bounds ahead of all other Martech solutions.

 An predictive personalisation email (those showing the products that the recipient is most interested in) has an 87% higher open rate compared to regular emails, a 47% higher read-rate, and is more or less your only opportunity to ensure that your next email campaigns do not get buried in the promotional tab (by asking the recipient to answer a question or reply to your welcome email).